talhaanwarch/doc_chat/README.md

 ## Prerequisites

-Before deploying the application, ensure that you have the following components installed:
+Before deploying the application, ensure that you have the following components:

 1. Docker
 2. Docker Compose